Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 July 3, 2018 by WebbWeaver

-In a webmaster hangout on YouTube, Google’s John Mueller explained that mobile first indexing is not mobile-friendly indexing.
+In a webmaster hangout on YouTube, Google’s John Mueller explained more about mobile indexing.
+He said that mobile first indexing is not mobile-friendly indexing.
 If Google finds that the website delivers the same (or nearly the same) content for mobile devices as for desktop computers, the website will be switched to mobile-first indexing:

 “Desktop only is essentially a unique form of a responsive design, right?
 It’s like the same design on mobile and on desktop so I could certainly see our algorithms saying well nothing breaks when we switch the site over to mobile indexing, so might as well do it.”